Detection Engineer vs. Cyber Security Specialist

 Detection Engineer

-- Analyzing security logs and alerts to identify potential threats
+- Analyze security logs and data to identify anomalies and suspicious activities.

 Cyber Security Specialist